What to Look for in Life Insurance Over 50

 With a term life insurance policy at age 50, there is still the risk that you could outlive your policy.
 However, premiums are typically lower for this type of policy.
 Think about your circumstances and budget when considering a term life policy at this stage of your life.

-In some cases, a permanent policy that accrues cash value might make more sense.
+In some cases, a whole life policy that accrues cash value might make more sense.
 The policy could deliver the benefits to your loved ones or the cash value could serve as additional income for you at a later date.
 Using the cash value that the policy accrues will cause the life insurance benefit to be reduced, so take that into consideration when purchasing.

 Peace of mind-vs-cost